Graylog2/documentation/pages/enterprise/integrations.rst

 ``type``      One of the following supported types: ``BOOLEAN``, ``LONG``, ``STRING``
 ============  ===============

 The mappings built into the plugin by default are based on the following PAN OS 8.1 specifications.
-If you are running a different version of PAN OS, please reference the mappings page that that version.
+If you are running PAN OS 8.1, then there is no need to edit the mappings.
+However, if you are running a different version of PAN OS, please reference the official Palo Alto Networks log fields documentation that that version and customize the mappings on the Add/Edit Input page accordingly.

 We have included a links to a few recent versions here for reference.

 Version 8.1